 Thatch is actually a tightly-woven blend of vegetation such as straw, reed, or rushes that is used to create a roof.
 This was the primary material used for roofing in England until the turn of the 20th Century.
 It involves layering the material and then securing the layers to the wooden beams of the roof.
 This continues until the roof has reached its desired thickness at which time the final layer is secured to the ridgeline of the roof.

 When considering a new roof, many people never consider thatch roofing.
-That could be because many people tend to think of thatch roofs as being placed on primitive huts in developing countries.
+That could be because many people tend to think of thatch roofs as being placed on older country cottages only.
 The truth is that many different types of buildings look elegant with thatch roofing, as many estate homes, churches and pubs all use this type of material.
 In addition to being very versatile, a few other advantages of thatch roofing include:

 Learning how to apply thatched roofing requires contractors to be specially trained.
 Thatching is a fine art that has been passed down from generation to generation, and roofers who are not familiar with this craft may not perform adequate repairs.
 There are several advantages to choosing a roofer that specializes in thatched roofing including:

 There are a number of factors that play a part in the cost of thatched roofing including:

 When it comes to choosing thatch roofing, consumers can feel confident knowing this material is likely to be popular for some time to come.
 This means investing in a thatched roof can be a sound decision that will pay off for those who choose to do so.

 Thatch roofing is defined as a roof that is made by binding vegetation together in such a way that it sheds water away from the inner roof.
 Traditionally, these roofs were made from straw, water reed, heather, rushes, or other similar plants.